-The inspiration behind the Foundation came from the parents of a young boy called Alex Connerty.
-Alex was diagnosed with Majewski Osteodysplastic Primordial Dwarfism Type II (MOPDII) in May 2006.
+The inspiration behind the Walking With Giants Foundation came from the parents of a young boy called Alex Connerty from Liverpool England.
+Alex was born in April 2005 and was initially diagnosed with Majewski Osteodysplastic Primordial Dwarfism Type II (MOPDII) in May 2006.

 Due to the lack of information; and being advised by local doctors that Alex was thought to be the only child with the disorder here in the UK; Sue and John Connerty, set out on a journey that would change their lives positively forever.